 The Glorious God, Glorious Gospel devotional includes 15 lessons for family discipleship designed to ground children in the essential and glorious truths of the gospel.Also available:• Notebook — Help students stay engaged and apply the lessons.• Coloring Book — Engage the littlest minds by keeping their fingers busy.

-Some churches have determined that is it not yet feasible to meet in person or provide remote teaching.
+Some churches have determined that it is still not feasible to meet in person or provide remote teaching.
 But the church can and should do whatever possible to encourage and equip parents to diligently disciple their children at home.
 In this scenario, it’s important for the church to follow up with parents on a regular basis to see how it’s going and address any problems.
 Truth78 has a variety of resources designed for use in the home.
 Churches can recommend and even provide these resources for families.

 The Making HIM Known series was written to give parents an opportunity to present solid truth to their children, and to encourage real-life application of the truth.
 Because the books in the series are based on Truth78 curricula, they can provide families with an at-home companion when classes are able to meet and when classes are not able to meet, they can provide a means for children to continue growing at home in learning the whole counsel of God.